GGonryun/warp-portal/daemon/README.md

 - **register**: Register a new machine with the system (HTTP providers only)
   - Accepts machine hostname, public IP, environment ID (from config), and optional labels
   - Returns registration confirmation and optional machine code
-  - Used by the `warpportal register` CLI command for automatic registration
+  - Used by the `p0agent register` CLI command for automatic registration

 ### Session Management (NEW)